erickbytes/lofipython/content/blog/an-example-pelican-git-blog-post-workflow.rst

 **Scripting New Post Creation**

-Below is the short Python script I wrote for generating the markdown file for a new post.
+Below is the short Python script I wrote for generating the markdown file for a new post, "new_post.py" in the above workflow.

 .. code-block:: python